I have about 40 types of isopods. Here is brief profile of each:

 Porcellio laevis is a fairly large, fast-moving isopod.
 It reproduces quickly, and is more visible and active in its enclosure than many other species of isopod.
 The species name, laevis, means smooth, and is given in contrast to its close relative, P. scaber (scaber means ‘rough’.
 P. laevis not only has a smoother, shinier carapace than P. scaber, it is also larger and more prolific.
 This particular morph, ‘Dairy Cow,’ is so named for the random dark patches on a white or off-white body.
 Though the effect is similar to the ‘Dalmatian’ morph of Porcellio scaber, ‘Dairy Cow’ has a much cleaner look, which is partly due to the smoother, shinier exoskeleton, but also because the pattern appears more consistent, in P. scaber, some individuals are nearly all white with few if any dark marking, while P. laevis always seems to have a good distribution of dark markings on a light background.
 This species is quickly becoming one of my favorite isopods, for all of the reasons cited above.
-It is a good candidate for a bioactive cleanup crew with quite a few species.
+It is up for debate whether this is good candidate for a bioactive cleanup crew, as it craves protein and some feel it might attack molting arthropods or soft-bodied reptiles or amphibians.
 It likes a somewhat moist substrate.

 Porcellio laevis ‘Orange’

 Porcellio laevis is a fairly large, fast-moving isopod.
 It reproduces quickly, and is more visible and active in its enclosure than many other species of isopod.
 The species name, laevis, means smooth, and is given in contrast to its close relative, P. scaber (scaber means ‘rough’.
 P. laevis not only has a smoother, shinier carapace than P. scaber, it is also larger and more prolific.
-This color morph, ‘Orange,’ is a more glossy orange than its close cousin, Porcellio scaber.
-This species is quickly becoming one of my favorite isopods, for all of the reasons cited above.
-It is a good candidate for a bioactive cleanup crew with a wide variety of species.
+This color morph, ‘Orange,’ is a more glossy, yet less rich, color than Orange specimens of its close cousin, Porcellio scaber.
+Porcellio laevis Orange seem to be less day-active than Dairy Cows or Milkbacks, and average slightly smaller.
 It likes a somewhat moist substrate.

 Porcellio scaber (Wild type)

-This is, quite literally, one of the most common garden-variety isopods, along with Armadillidium vulgare.
+This is one of the most common garden-variety isopods, along with Armadillidium vulgare.
 The wild type is typically a uniform gray color, sometimes with a slightly lighter skirt.
 This species is tolerant of varying degrees of humidity and ventilation, but does require a moist hide at all times.